Becoming a life sciences lawyer – the view from Goodwin

 SDG: In my latest deal, I was senior associate leading the diligence of a potential asset for acquisition.
 This involved analysis of the potential asset and understanding the third party patent landscape and providing recommendations for carrying the potential asset forward.

-HI: led the legal analysis of all of the commercial, supply chain, and other agreements a drug manufacturer had in place to sell its drug products throughout the drug delivery ecosystem.
+HI: I led the legal analysis of all of the commercial, supply chain, and other agreements a drug manufacturer had in place to sell its drug products throughout the drug delivery ecosystem.

 CA: How important is a scientific background to your work?